Rocklands Reservoir: Recreation

-Rocklands Reservoir is a popular recreational boating location, with power boating, water skiing and jet skiing allowed.
+Rocklands Reservoir is a popular recreational boating location, with powerboating, water skiing and jet skiing allowed.
 Camping is permitted in designated areas.
 During the duck hunting season, duck shooting is allowed.
 It is also a popular fishing spot, with Murray cod, redfin, trout and carp taken at all times of the year.
-Rocklands had a reputation as one of the premier carp fishing destinations in the late 1990s and early 2000s with 10 kg+ carp taken regularly.
+Rocklands had a reputation as one of the premier carp fishing destinations in the late 1990s and early 2000s with ten-plus-kilogram carp taken regularly.